tforster/api.gratr.dev/docs/developer-guide.md

 ### Mermaid Diagrams

 This developer guide takes advantage of [Mermaid](https://mermaid-js.github.io/mermaid/#/) for rendering sequence diagrams.
-Unfortunatley GitHub does not yet support Mermaid itself.
-If you are reading this file on GitHub you may want to consider installing this [extension]( https://chrome.google.com/webstore/detail/github-%2B-mermaid/goiiopgdnkogdbjmncgedmgpoajilohe/related?hl=en).
-There is also a long-running [feature request](https://github.community/t/feature-request-support-mermaid-markdown-graph-diagrams-in-md-files/1922) to add Mermaid support to GitHub.
+Unfortunately, GitHub does not yet support Mermaid.
+If you are reading this file on GitHub you may like this [extension]( https://chrome.google.com/webstore/detail/github-%2B-mermaid/goiiopgdnkogdbjmncgedmgpoajilohe/related?hl=en) that polyfills the missing feature.

+There is a long-running [feature request](https://github.community/t/feature-request-support-mermaid-markdown-graph-diagrams-in-md-files/1922) to add Mermaid support to GitHub.
 As of this writing it has 548 likes and more than 250 comments.
-Please consider adding your support to it.
+Please consider adding your support behind it.

 VSCode users, there is a [Markdown Preview Mermaid Support](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-mermaid) extension available that will automatically render Mermaid diagrams in preview mode.